oerms/RelaxSim/README.md

 RelaxSim
 ========

-Nuclear Magnetization Relaxation Simulation by paramagnetic impurities in LiF and other Fluorine Systems
+Nuclear Magnetization Relaxation Simulation by paramagnetic impurities in LiF and other Fluorine Systems.

+The following changelog only lists changes in the module.
+Additionally there are files for simulating certain situations.
+The resulting `.hdf` and `.pdf` files are not part of the git repository.

 planned additions
 -----------------